 En2VA will also address scalability issues for creating effective overviews of high-dimensional data such as thousands of measured quantities as well as enable a progressive analysis of up to billions of data records.

-In close collaboration with the company partners Austrian Power Grid, AVL List, HAKOM Solutions, Plasmo, and RHI, En2VA conducts a research approach with a strong focus on solving real-world problems of real users on real data.
+In close collaboration with the company partners Austrian Power Grid, AVL List, HAKOM Time Series GmbH, Plasmo, and RHI Magnesita, En2VA conducts a research approach with a strong focus on solving real-world problems of real users on real data.
 Specifically, all research results of En2VA are delivered as operational dashboards based on the software platform Visplore.